Diabetic Foot Ulcers

 Diabetic foot ulcers are not ordinary wounds.
 They represent a medical emergency that requires immediate expert intervention:

-Amputation Risk – Diabetic foot ulcers precede approximately 85% of lower-limb amputations in people with diabetes.
+Diabetic foot ulcers precede approximately 85% of lower-limb amputations in people with diabetes.
 Early, aggressive treatment is critical to limb preservation.

-Rapid Infection Spread – What appears as a surface wound may harbor deep infection extending to bone.
+What appears as a surface wound may harbor deep infection extending to bone.
 Infections can progress from cellulitis to osteomyelitis (bone infection) within days.

-Silent Progression – Due to neuropathy, patients often don't feel pain even as the ulcer worsens or becomes infected, delaying treatment.
+Due to neuropathy, patients often don't feel pain even as the ulcer worsens or becomes infected, delaying treatment.

-Compromised Healing – The same factors that cause diabetic ulcers also prevent healing: poor circulation, elevated blood sugar, and impaired immune response make these wounds notoriously difficult to close.
+The same factors that cause diabetic ulcers also prevent healing: poor circulation, elevated blood sugar, and impaired immune response make these wounds notoriously difficult to close.

-High Recurrence Rate – Even after healing, diabetic foot ulcers recur in up to 40% of patients within one year without proper prevention strategies.
+Even after healing, diabetic foot ulcers recur in up to 40% of patients within one year without proper prevention strategies.

-Our Appproach to Diabetic Foot Ulcers
+Our Approach to Diabetic Foot Ulcers

 Thorough Assessment and Risk Stratification Our Nurse Practitioners conduct comprehensive evaluations including: